 Developing with the LLVM compiler infrastructure

 During the course we will use LLVM, which is a well-known open-source compiler and toolchain.
 It is distributed under the Apache License 2.0 with LLVM Exceptions.
-Due to its popularity, there are various LLVM programs and libraries are packaged for many operating systems, including Debian GNU/Linux, Arch Linux, and FreeBSD.
+Due to its popularity, various LLVM programs and libraries are packaged for many operating systems, including Fedora, Debian GNU/Linux, Arch Linux, and FreeBSD.
 Therefore we could install LLVM from the operating system repository, although this would later prevent us from modifying its source code.

 Setting up the integrated development environment